-A trust agreement dated July 31, 2017, was executed by and between Louisville Municipal School District and Trustmark National Bank, as trustees.
-The trust agreement authorized the issuance of trust certificates in the principal amount of 2,285,000.
+A trust agreement dated July 31, 2017 was executed by and between the school district and Trustmark Bank as trustees.
+The trust agreement authorized the issuance of trust certificates in the principal amount of \$2,285,000.
 Approximately \$2,242,585 was used to provide financing for the construction and renovation of school buildings and related facilities and equipment (the "project"); the remainder of approximately \$42,415 was used to pay the cost of issuance.

-The project is leased to the school district in accordance with the provisions of the Emergency School Leasing Authority Act as described in Section 37-7-351, et seq., Miss.
+The project is loaned to the school district in accordance with the provisions of the Emergency School Leasing Authority Act as described in Section 37-7-351, et seq., Miss.
 Code Ann.
 (1972).
-The agreement represents a finance purchase under which ownership of the project will transfer to the school district upon complete retirement of the trust certificates.
+The agreement transfers ownership of the project to the school district upon complete retirement of the trust certificates.
 The school district is obligated to make payments to the trustee in an amount equal to the debt service requirements for the trust certificates.
 The payments by the school district are used by the trustee to pay the principal and interest payments due on the trust certificates.

-It is not anticipated the project will have sufficient value to satisfy the certificates in the event the school district defaults under the agreement; therefore, the source of payment of the certificates is the responsibility of the school district.
-See Note 7 for details regarding the debt service requirement on the trust certificates.
+It is not anticipated the project will have sufficient value to satisfy the certificates in the event the school district defaults; therefore, the source of payment of the certificates is the responsibility of the school district.
+See Note 8 for details regarding the debt service requirement on the trust certificates.